ProvableHQ/welcome/documentation/developer/cli/01_init.md

 ## `leo init`

-To initialize a Leo project in an existing directory, run:
+To initialize a Leo package in an existing directory, run:
 ```bash
 leo init
 ```